Therapeutic Potential of Epigenetic Reprogramming

 Future Outlook

-With respect to the applicative methods, DNA methylation, and histone modification stand out as the most effective.
-In addition to several key players in this field, including Resverlogix (experimenting with BET proteins as a histone reader), BioAge, Rejuveron, and Ternalys Therapeutics (SAGUARO platform that simultaneously delivers and expresses multiple microRNAs), PacBio made a significant step of introducing DNA methylation capabilities via its Sequel product line in the USA, expanding accessibility to the epigenome through HiFi sequencing technology.
+With respect to the applicative methods, DNA methylation and histone modification stand out as the most effective.
+In addition to several key players in this field, including Resverlogix (experimenting with BET proteins as a histone reader), BioAge, Rejuveron, and Ternalys Therapeutics (SAGUARO platform that simultaneously delivers and expresses multiple microRNAs), PacBio made a significant step by introducing DNA methylation capabilities via its Sequel product line in the USA, expanding accessibility to the epigenome through HiFi sequencing technology.